wazuh/wazuh-documentation/source/user-manual/ruleset/contribute.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: In this section of our documentation, learn more about contributing to the ruleset if you have created new rules, decoders, or rootchecks.
+  :description: Learn more about contributing to the ruleset if you have created new rules, decoders, or rootchecks in this section of our documentation.

 .. _ruleset_contribute: